kuhnst-akros-ch/mcp-ollama-docker/README.md

 MCP server configuration for IDEs to connect to Ollama instances.
 Pre-configured for Akros' Marvin server by default.

+## Requirements
+- Docker installed and running
+- Ollama server (local or remote)

 ## Quick Start

 > **Note for first-time setup:** The Docker image will be downloaded automatically when you first start the service.
 This may take a few minutes depending on your internet connection.